 Finally, for all the human intensity of The Logic of Desire, it is a narrative kept as free as possible of personal opinion.
 Such obiter dicta are relegated to the endnotes, which consequently abound in concise illuminations and suggestive queries.
 Here is Kalkavage on the beautiful soul: “Sensitive types are often merciless judges” (508, n.
 39).
 And a few notes later, he asks a question incited by Hegel’s harsh condemnation of this same beautiful soul and other condemned types hanging in his picture gallery: How do such judgments ﬁt into his scheme of mutual forgiveness and the ultimate reconciliation of oppositions? “[W]e wonder about the connection of reason and judgment in philosophy.
 Is the philosopher allowed to condemn, or does genuine rationality preclude all condemnation?”
 (509, n.48.)

 This is a version of the unabashedly strange question—asked of us not as an academic exercise but as a living perplexity—whether Hegel the philosophy professor and Hegel the spirit’s secretary quite coincide.
 It is also an example of the engaging directness with which Peter Kalkavage leads us into one of the wonders of the West.

 *Page numbers in parentheses refer to The Logic of Desire.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in the St. John’s Review (Fall, 2010) and is republished with the author’s permission.
+This essay originally appeared in the St. John’s Review (Volume 52, No. 1, 2010) and is republished with the author’s permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).